How to choose the best dehumidifier

 Types of dehumidifiers

-Desiccant dehumidifiers suck air through a rotating disk filled with moisture-absorbing material.
-They typically perform better in lower temperatures (below 12°C) than compressor models.
-But desiccant dehumidifiers can cost three times as much to run.
+Desiccant dehumidifiers typically perform better than refrigerant models in temperatures below 12°C. But desiccant dehumidifiers can cost three times more to run.

 Dehumidifier features